Algebraic Limits of Sandpiles: Monomorphisms and epimorphisms

 A particular set of monomorphisms between some sandpile groups was introduced in \cite{lang2022sandpile} in the case of certain types of tilings.
 The construction presented there is quite involved, thus it seems to be appropriate to write below a more direct definition of these monomorphisms in the simplest case of a rectangular tiling.

 Let $\Gamma(p,q)$ be the portion of the square lattice given by the intersection with an open rectangle $(0,p)\times(0,q),$ where $p$ and $q$ are positive integers.
-Think of elements in $G(\Gamma(p,q))$ as of strictly harmonic circle valued functions on $\Gamma(p,q)$ as in Remark 1.
+Think of elements in $G(\Gamma(p,q))$ as of strictly harmonic circle valued functions on $\Gamma(p,q)$ as in Remark \ref{rem_isosp}.
 Then, for any pair $(m,n)$ of positive integers, the monomorphism from $G(\Gamma(p,q))$ to $G(\Gamma(mp,nq))$ is given by assigning to $\phi$ where $\lfloor\cdot\rfloor$ denotes the integer part, $\phi$ is extended by $0$ outside $\Gamma(p,q),$ and $\mu_{p,k}\colon [0,p]\rightarrow[kp,(k+1)p]$ is given by The dual map (which by above mentioned considerations is an epimorphism) is given by assigning to an element $\psi$ of $G(\Gamma(mp,nq))$ a circle-valued function

 Next we observe that the composition of the epimorphism and the monomorphism is the identity homomorphism multiplied by $mn$.
-There are two extreme cases: when $mn$ is coprime with $\gamma(p,q)=|G(\Gamma(p,q))|,$ in which case $G(\Gamma(p,q))$ is realized as a direct summand of $G(\Gamma(mp,nq)),$ or when $mn$ is divisible by $\gamma(m,n),$ and therefore we realize the group $G(\Gamma(p,q))$ as a subgroup of the kernel of the epimorphism, which gives the second assertion of the following theorem.
+There are two extreme cases: when $mn$ is coprime with $g(p,q)=|G(\Gamma(p,q))|,$ in which case $G(\Gamma(p,q))$ is realized as a direct summand of $G(\Gamma(mp,nq)),$ or when $mn$ is divisible by $g(p,q),$ and therefore we realize the group $G(\Gamma(p,q))$ as a subgroup of the kernel of the epimorphism, which implies that $(g(p,q))^2$ divides $g(mp,nq).$

+A simpler divisibility property which is implied by the existence of epi-/mono-morphism is that $g(p,q)$ always divides $g(mp,nq).$ As it was pointed out to the author, this fact was observed before.
+The only reference, however, appears to be a webpage \cite{oeis} in the Online Encyclopedia of Integer Sequences (OEIS), where one may find a contribution by Peter Bala made in 2014, claiming that this property follows from some explicit formula.